-- 1) Describe the strategic priorities and Government commitments for the DHW and LHN and the mutual and individual responsibilities of the Parties. - 2) Describe the key services and accountabilities that the LHN is required to meet including particulars of the volume, scope and standard of services. - 3) Describe the performance indicators, associated reporting arrangements and monitoring methods that apply to the LHN. - 4) Describe the sources of funding that the Agreement is based on and the manner in which these funds will be provided to the LHN, including the commissioned activity. - 5) Detail any other matter the DHW Chief Executive considers relevant to the provision of the services by the LHN.
+- 1) Describe the strategic priorities and Government commitments for the DHW and LHN and the mutual responsibilities of both Parties. - Describe the key services and accountabilities that the LHN is required to meet including particulars of the volume, scope and standard of services. - 3) Describe the performance indicators, associated reporting arrangements and monitoring methods that apply to both Parties. - 4) Describe the sources of funding that the Agreement is based on and the manner in which these funds will be provided to the LHN, including the commissioned activity. - 5) Detail any other matter the DHW Chief Executive considers relevant to the provision of the services by the LHN.